 Track transaction state: must maintain outstanding transaction counters to confirm completion of all pending transactions to implement draining.

-Fencing Behavior: 2 behaviors are defined (the 2nd autowake behavior may be deprecated)...

-ERROR: transaction is locally completed with an ERROR response, with the exception that posted writes always return an immediate OK response, but they are locally dropped (not forwarded downstream).
+Fencing Behavior: transaction is locally completed with an ERROR response, with the exception that posted writes always return an immediate OK response, but they are locally dropped (not forwarded downstream).

 A maskable interrupt should be generated for dropped posted writes.
 A similar interrupt should be considered for non-fenced posted writes that eventually return an ERR response from the AXI4 master.

-Autowake: only supported for AXI4 master PD when it differs from AHB-lite (host) PD, transaction is stalled and autowake signaled to NSPS for AXI4 master PD.
-15.08 implemented this, strongly considering deprecating this feature.

 pd_active: monitor and implement fencing and draining for all transactions at clean transaction boundary.

 AHB-lite (host) PD